 You can expect someone who is genuinely interested in you as a person.
 We are here to walk alongside you and help you in developing a better understanding of the concerns or issues affecting your life.
 Your counselor will openly discuss anything you would like in counseling.
 Questions by your counselor will be focused on the present or on the future.
 Counselors have no magical powers and will not be able to solve your issues for you.
 Your counselor will work with you but will not do for you what you can do for yourself.

 What are my responsibilities in counseling?

 Your main responsibilities in counseling are to attend your regularly scheduled sessions, talk about what is concerning to you as openly and honestly as you can, and complete any tasks or "homework" assignments.
 You are expected to let your counselor know if you are unable to make it to a session in a timely manner.
-You are also expected to let your counselor know when your problems have been solved as well as let your counselor know if you don't feel like you're making any progress.
+You are also expected to let your counselor know when your problems have been resolved as well as let your counselor know if you don't feel like you're making any progress.

 What does confidentiality mean in counseling?